liefery-it-legacy/blog/_posts/2019-04-25-form-objects-and-active-admin.md

 excerpt:
 ---

 We introduced form objects into our code base about a year ago, and since then we've slowly been trying to integrate them into our project more and more.
 We have a handful of them, but they are all a little bit different and implement similar things in slightly different ways.
-Refactoring them to all be the same seemed easy enough, but there one problem, we use ActiveAdmin.
+Refactoring them to all be the same seemed easy enough, but there one problem, we use [ActiveAdmin](https://activeadmin.info/).

+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/1isfHC4xV65mvjqGth" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/1isfHC4xV65mvjqGth">via GIPHY</a></p>

 ActiveAdmin is great for quickly putting together simple CRUD based user interfaces, but as soon as your forms become more complex and more workflow based, things get a bit tricky.
 Soon you'll find yourself with lots of form specific validations in your models and things can quickly get out of hand.